suprsor/Pc-Checker-Main/README.md

 6- Send the file and the person pc checking you will review all suspicious files.

-What the script provides:
+__What the script provides:__

-All Ubisoft User IDS, no passwords are  given in logfile.
+- All Ubisoft User IDS, no passwords are  given in logfile.

-All .exe .rar files you have
+- All .exe .rar files you have

-Windows installation date
+- Windows installation date

-Suspicous files
+- Suspicous files

-Different browsers you use
+- Different browsers installed

-What it doesn't provide
+__What it doesn't provide__

-Direct access to your computer
+- Direct access to your computer

-And passwords/emails
+- And passwords/emails

-Any Ip addresses/personal information
+- Any Ip addresses/personal information

-NO login information
+- NO login information